-Before applying for funding you should read the general information below along with the supporting Guidance notes.
+Before applying for funding you should read the general information below along with the supporting Guidance notes (note these were revised on 6 April 2017).

 Applying for funding